 History of companion planting

 Over 5,000 years ago, the Iroquois and other native Americans sowed corn, pole beans and squash together using the Three Sisters Method.
 Corn grows tall, providing the nitrogen-fixing pole beans with a trellis.
 The squash shades the ground, reducing competitive weeds and retaining moisture.
 As an added benefit to gardeners, eating corn (a seed) with beans (a legume) provides a complete dietary protein!
 This is an example of science-based companion planting.
-A more accurate term for the concept is intercropping.
+More accurate terms for the concept are polyculture or intercropping.

 Benefits of intercropping